What to Do After Being Run Off the Road by Another Driver

 Asses the Damage to Your Vehicle?

 Running your vehicle off of the road can certainly cause a lot of damage.
 Hitting a guardrail or other object obviously will cause physical damage.
 The undercarriage of your vehicle is also very susceptible to damage when leaving the road.
 In a situation where you are run off the road without making contact with another vehicle, the claims process gets dicey.
 You could say you are better off letting the vehicle hit you when it comes to car insurance claim purposes.
-Swerving also poses a lot of risks because many times you do not know what you are swerving into.
+Swerving poses a lot of risks because many times you do not know what you are swerving into or your vehicle could potentially roll depending on your speed and location.

 More than likely, even if you know who ran you off the road and they admit fault, your car insurance policy is the one that would cover the damages.
 This means that your deductible would apply and you only have coverage if you currently have collision coverage listed on your vehicle.
 Like mentioned earlier, situations can vary per state and insurance carrier, but without contact with the at-fault vehicle, it is going to be difficult to go after them for physical damage repairs.